AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

    * The representation of S is a representation of an object of the target subtype

 We will examine these requirements in turn, but realize that they are not a matter of legality.
-Compilers could allow instantiations that violate these requirements.
+Compilers can allow instantiations that violate these requirements.
 Rather, they are requirements for conversions to have the defined effect.